w3c/wai-coga/guide/clear/clear-words.md

 ## User Story

-<blockquote class="pull">I understand all the words used and am not confused by any that I do not know.</blockquote>
+<blockquote class="pull">I understand all the words used and am not confused or distracted by any that I do not know.</blockquote>

 ## What To Do